harith54/Website/README.md

 - Optimized performance through minified code and compressed images
 - Running the Site

-The site is deployed and can be viewed live at [].
+The site is deployed and can be viewed live at [https://harith54.github.io/Website/].

-Resources
-HTML
-CSS
-JavaScript
-Google Fonts
+Resources:
-Font Awesome Icons
+HTML, CSS, JavaScript, Google Fonts, Font Awesome Icons

 Let me know if you have any other questions!# Website